 When travelling through New Zealand you will have the opportunity to interact with people from all across the world.
 Do it!
 Go nuts!
-Talk with everybody!
+Talk to everybody!
 The more you practice your English, the more it will improve.
 Most travellers see tremendous improvement in their English level within only a few weeks of being in New Zealand.

-However, this means that you need to refrain yourself from speaking your native language.
+However, this means that you need to refrain from speaking your native language.
 If you are travelling with friends, make a plan to speak English together as well.
-That way, you will practice more and seem friendlier to other travellers, as opposed of talking in a language they don’t understand.
+That way, you will practice more and seem friendlier to other travellers, as opposed to talking in a language they don’t understand.

 Since practice is king when learning a new language, you may also want to consider studying English part-time and freeing yourself some time for work or activities where you will be able to practice your English instead of sitting in a classroom.
 Make friends!
 You will be surprised by the difference that it makes.
-It is not unusual for part-time students to improve faster than full time students.
+It is not unusual for part-time students to improve faster than full-time students.

-Other ways to improve your english in New Zealand
+Other ways to improve your English in New Zealand

 Most Popular Videos